roldanpau/ndft/README.md

 ### Dependencies

 * You will most likely need a linux OS with the usual C/C++ developing environment (compiler, libraries).
+* You will need GNU Awk (not just the Ubuntu default mawk) for some of the BASH scripts to work (e.g. for fft.sh).
-Moreover, you will need to install the GNU Scientific Library (GSL).
+* Moreover, you will need to install the GNU Scientific Library (GSL).

 ### Installing